-Read to Them is thrilled to add to its offerings, Riding Freedom, by Pam Munoz Ryan, a fictionalized account of Charlotte Parkhurst – the little known, but very real, self-made “man.”
+Riding Freedom, by Pam Muñoz Ryan, is a fictionalized account of Charlotte Parkhurst – the little known, but very real, self-made “man.”
 It is also a rich story, beautifully told.

-One School, One Book readers will root for Charlotte as she escapes her orphanage and disguises herself to begin a new life and fulfill her dream of working with horses and owning a ranch.
+Students will root for Charlotte as she escapes her orphanage and disguises herself to begin a new life and fulfill her dream of working with horses and owning a ranch.
 Leaving her only friends behind, Charlotte relies on her ingenuity, courage, and love of horses to find her freedom.
-Charlotte’s treatment and drive will surely provoke discussions of gender stereotypes and what it means to be a man.
-Both adults and children will feel the oppression Charlotte suffers under 19th-century gender roles, and they will snicker at her quiet, clever ways of “sticking it to the man”.
+Charlotte’s treatment and drive will surely provoke discussions of gender stereotypes in history and today.
+Both adults and children will feel the oppression Charlotte suffers under 19th-century gender roles, and they will revel in her quiet, clever efforts at upending those rigid roles.

-Ryan’s lessons on friendship are more caught than taught and readers will appreciate the loyalty between Charlotte, her friends left behind, and those who risk their reputations to help her.
-Understated lessons on horse handling, the Gold Rush, and Women’s Suffrage are woven throughout the story, sparking intrigue as readers ask themselves, “Did that really happen?”
-Ryan considers this question in her ending Author’s Note.
+Ryan’s lessons on friendship are more caught than taught, and readers will appreciate the loyalty between Charlotte, her friends left behind, and those who risk their reputations to help her.
+Lessons on horse handling, the Gold Rush, and Women’s Suffrage are woven throughout the story, sparking intrigue as readers ask themselves, “Did that really happen?”
+Ryan discusses the historical context fully in her Author’s Note.